“Healthy isn’t the same for everyone,” so said a manager of a Local Vitamin Store

 Sunset Yellow (also known as Orange Yellow S, FD&C Yellow 6 or C.I.
 15985) is often found in orange sodas, orange jelly, jams, citrus marmalade, lemon curd, sweets, hot chocolate mix and packet soups, trifle mix, breadcrumbs, snack chips, shelf fresh noodles, cheese sauce mixes as well as chocolates such as Cadbury Creme Egg.

-“Yellow #6, found in many boxed mac and cheese’s, has also been shown to cause hypersensitivity in children.
+“Yellow #6, found in much boxed mac and cheese’s, has also been shown to cause hypersensitivity in children.
 These artificial food dyes are banned in Norway and Austria, and the European Union requires a warning notice on most foods containing dyes”

 And it seems the effort paid off!
 Kraft announced that they will offer a product line without the controversial food dyes.